 - Joint replacement surgery.
 This is mostly used in severe cases.
 Your doctor may call it arthroplasty.
 They’ll take out damaged bone and cartilage and replace it with metal or plastic.

 Home Remedies for Foot Arthritis Pain

 When you have arthritis in your foot or ankle, one of the most important things is to wear comfortable shoes.
 Look for these details:

 - Shoes shaped like your foot

-- Shoes that have support -- for example, no slip-on shoes
+- Shoes with good support (for example, no slip-ons)

-- Proper fit -- ask the salesperson to help you with this
+- Proper fit; ask a salesperson for help

-Exercise can help keep your feet pain-free, strong, and flexible.
-Exercises that can be good for your feet include:
+Exercise can help keep your feet strong, flexible, and pain-free.
+Moves that can be good for your feet include:

 - Achilles stretch.
-With your palms flat on a wall, lean against the wall and place one foot forward and one foot back.
-Lean forward, leaving your heels on the floor.
-You can feel the pull in your Achilles tendon and your calf.
-Repeat this exercise three times, holding for 10 seconds on each repeat.
+Face a wall with your palms flat against it.
+Step one foot forward and one foot back.
+Lean forward, keeping your heels on the floor.
+Feel the pull in the Achilles tendon and calf of your rear leg.
+Hold for 10 seconds.
+Repeat this exercise three times on each side.

 - Toe pull.
-Place a rubber band around the toes of each foot, and then spread your toes.
-Hold this position for five seconds and repeat the exercise 10 times.
+Put a rubber band around the toes of each foot, and spread your toes.
+Hold this position for 5 seconds, and repeat the exercise 10 times.

 - Toe curl.
 Pick up marbles with your toes.

 - Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.
 These can have side effects like stomach irritation, so check with your doctor before taking them.

 - Creams with menthol or capsaicin, which may stop your nerves from sending pain signals